michaelsmetsker2/Mikebot/activity/README.md

 Discord activity for upcoming soundboard shenanigans

-client is build with vite and hosted via ngynx on my personal website
+client contains the source files and is built with vite and hosted via ngynx on my personal website